noisy/aantonop-subtitles/README.md

-# Subtitles of Andreas Antonopoulos videos
+# Subtitles to Andreas Antonopoulos videos

 The goal of this project is simple - we want to help Andreas spread the word about new amazing technologies like Bitcoin or many other project based on Blockchain.